-- And yet another has them finding an Old West-style planet which was populated by abducted humans previously used as slave labor by the aliens who now work as their slaves.
+- "North Star" has them finding an Old West-style planet which is populated by abducted humans previously used as slave labor by the aliens who now work as their slaves.

 - The Star Trek: Voyager episode "The 37's" has the crew find a planet populated by descendants of humans abducted by aliens in the 1930s as slaves but rebelled against the abductors.
 Some of the abductees (known to the locals as the 37's) are still in stasis (including Amelia Earhart).
 Why someone would go to another quadrant to get slaves, given that the galaxy is teeming with intelligent (and humanoid) life, is another question.

-- Battlestar Galactica (Reimagined) and Battlestar Galactica (Classic) both had this: "There are those who believe that life here began out there."
+- Battlestar Galactica (1978) and Battlestar Galactica (2003) both have this: "There are those who believe that life here began out there."
 Kind of.
 In both versions, it was humans leaving Kobol of their own accord to settle the Thirteen Colonies of Kobol.
 This has been offered by fans as an alternative explanation to identical evolution of humans on Kobol and Earth 2 in the re-imagined continuity, however.

 - In The Hitch Hikers Guide To The Galaxy, the humans currently on earth were descended from telephone sanitary workers and hairdressers, set to crash into the Earth by the other people on their planet, who were later wiped out by a disease that occured due to contaminated telephones.

-- Done in a more restricted fashion in the Forgotten Realms.
-Humans are native to Abeir-Toril (that is why they count as a Creator Race, and elves don't)... but they are also native to other worlds, and certain cultures are descended from such non-Toril humans (the Mulan, for example, are the descendants of slaves taken from another world that by Word Of God was Earth).
+- Forgotten Realms: Done in a more restricted fashion.
+Humans are native to Abeir-Toril (that is why they count as a Creator Race, and elves don't)... but they are also native to other worlds, and certain cultures are descended from such non-Toril humans (the Mulan, for example, are the descendants of slaves taken from another world that by Word of God was Earth).